hbctraining/Intro-to-ChIPseq/lessons/06_QC_quality_metrics.md

 The **shape of these profiles can vary depending on what type of mark is being studied** – transcription factor, histone mark, or other DNA-binding protein such as a polymerase – but similar marks usually have a distinctive profile in successful ChIPs.

 Next we have two plots that summarize the number of **Reads in Peaks**.
 ChIP samples with good enrichment will have a higher proportion of their reads overlapping called peaks.
-Although RiP is higher in Nanog, the boxplot for the Nanog samples shows quite different distributions between the replicates compared to Pou5f1.
+In our data we see that within each group there is one replicate which presents as having stronger signal (i.e. more reads in peaks).
+A direct comparison of the strongest replicate for Nanog and Pou5f1 in the barplot suggests that Nanog has better enrichment.
+The boxplot gives us a better overview of the distribution of values across all peaks, and we can see that for Pou5f1 the counts are low and it is the outlier peaks that are driving the percentages higher.

 <img src="../img/Rip.png" width="500">

 <img src="../img/Rap.png" width="500">

-Finally, there are plots to show **how the samples are clustered**.
-The correlation heatmap is based on correlation values for all the peak scores for each sample.
-The other plot shows the first two principal component values for each sample.
-In our dataset, the replicates do cluster by replicate for Pou5f1, which is a positive sign.
-For Nanog we see that Replicate 1 appears to correlate slightly better with Pou5f1 than with Replicate 2.
-The PCA also demonstrates distance between the Nanog replicates.
+Finally, the report also contains plots to show **how the samples are clustered**.
+The **correlation heatmap** is based on correlation values for all the peak scores for each sample.
+The **PCA plot** showcases the first two principal component values for each sample.
+In our dataset, the replicates for Pou5f1 cluster together but we do not see the same for Nanog.

 <img src="../img/PeakCorHeatmap.png" width="500">

 <img src="../img/PeakPCA.png" width="500">

-In general, our data look good.
-There is some discordance apparent between the Nanog replicates and this combined with lower SSD scores might indicate that while there are many peaks identified it is mainly due to noise.
+In general, this is not the best dataset.
+There is some discordance apparent between the Nanog replicates and there are plots that suggest that the signal is much stronger in Nanog than in Pou5f1.
+Keeping this in mind we can move forward, and revisit some of these issues when we get to data visualization.

 ## Experimental biases: sources of low quality ChIP-seq data

-Once you have identified low quality samples, th next logical step is to troubleshoot what might be causing it.
+Once you have identified low quality samples, the next logical step is to troubleshoot what might be causing it.

 * **Strength/efficiency and specificity of the immunoprecipitation**